 It is generally accepted that, as we age, our medical issues will increase, along with the cost of health care.
 Without sufficient financial support, medical expenses often create an unbearable financial burden.
 For this reason, you may wish to consider long-term care (LTC) insurance, which will assist in financing any nursing home and possibly other health care needs during retirement.

 Under Social Security, the earliest you can begin receiving retirement benefits is age 62.
 Yet, the longer you wait to start collecting your social security benefits, the more your monthly payments will be.
 In fact, you cannot receive your full retirement payout unless you wait until “full retirement age,” which is now 67 years old for most people.

-If you have questions regarding a social security, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a social security, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018